canonical/launchpad-manual/contribute-to-our-docs.rst

 Other channels to get involved with the academy include:

-- Our `discussion forum`_ on the Ubuntu Community Hub
+- The CODA `discussion forum`_ on the Ubuntu Community Hub
 - The `Matrix channel`_ for interactive chat

-You can also `follow us on Fosstodon`_ for the latest updates and information on upcoming events.
+You can also `follow Canonical's documentation team on Fosstodon`_ for the latest updates and information on upcoming events.